Definition of Binge Eating Disorder:

 - Feelings of guilt over obsessive overeating

-As a relatively new medical diagnosis, most clinicians are unaware of this eating disorder, focusing on anorexia and bulimia which are separate disorders from BINGE EATING DISORDER.
+As a relatively new medical diagnosis, most clinicians are unaware of this eating disorder, focusing on anorexia and bulimia which are separate disorders from Binge Eating Disorder.
 Thus, many patients do not receive treatment due to misdiagnosis and misunderstanding of this disorder.
+However, Dr. Sambunaris at the Institute for Advanced Medical Research at Mercer University believes that Binge Eating Disorder is a medical condition that needs to be treated by a professional.

 TO LEARN MORE ABOUT BINGE EATING DISORDER